Asics Gel Hyper Tri 2Review Facts

 , as would be done by triathletes.
 Finally, atop the upper are elastic laces.
 Elastic laces allow for the shoe to be secured very quickly, which again would come into play for those competing in a triathlon.
 Overall, the upper is very well designed.
 It features some very solid technology which is well suited towards the overall purpose of the shoes.

-Weight plays an important factor in the effectiveness of a running shoe, thought it might not seem immediately apparent.
+Weight can play a pretty big factor in the usage of a trainer, thought it might not seem immediately apparent.
 Lighter shoes

 are better suited to those who prefer more minimalistic running, while heavier tend to be for those who prefer more cushioning.
 The Asics Gel Hyper Tri 2 are extremely light, clocking in at just 6 ounces for a men’s pair.
 This is quite light, but not unexpected considering the shoe is primarily focused for competing in triathlons.
 For comparison, most trainers would be 3 to 4 ounces higher.
 The weight of the Hyper Tri 2 is just perfect for a racing shoe, and shouldn’t be a source of any major issues.